RyanWillDev/ryanwilldev.github.io/journal/journal_entries/commit-wrong-branch/commit-wrong-branch.md

 git reset <SHA-to-go-back-to> --hard
 ```

-And that's it.
-Now your new branch will contain the commits you made on develop and develop will be back where it started from.
+That's it.
+Now your new branch will contain the commits you made on develop and develop will be back where you want it.